Finally Sleep and Wake Up Rested

 Is CBT-I Right for You?

-CBT-I is designed for adults with chronic insomnia—meaning difficulty falling asleep, staying asleep, or waking too early, occurring at least three nights a week for three months or more.
-It’s effective whether your insomnia is “primary” (the main issue) or intertwined with anxiety, depression, chronic pain, or other conditions.
+CBT-I is designed for adults with chronic insomnia, such as difficulty falling asleep, staying asleep, or waking too early, at least three nights a week for three months or more.
+It works whether insomnia is the main issue or tangled up with anxiety, depression, chronic pain, or other conditions.

-Important: Before starting CBT-I, I complete a thorough screening to make sure this treatment is safe and appropriate for you.
-CBT-I may not be appropriate for individuals with certain conditions including untreated sleep apnea, bipolar disorder, epilepsy, or active parasomnias.
-If CBT-I isn’t the right fit, I’ll connect you with a specialist who can help.
+I will complete a thorough screening before we start to make sure CBT-I is safe and appropriate for you.
+If it's not the right fit, I'll connect you with someone who can help.

 For Partners & Family: